-No rigid event programmes will exist for ILRs held during 2018-19.
-It is intended that the pilot approach will enable the event programmes to be more flexibly arranged depending on the panel's focus.
+No rigid event programme exits.
+It is intended that the event programmes to be more flexibly arranged depending on the panel's focus.

 In summary -:

 - Phase 1 will consider the programmes under review, mainly for assurances surrounding quality management arrangements and re-approval purposes.
 An interim report will be produced by QuEST to inform Phase 2. - Phase 2 will steer the review towards an enhancement-led approach and explore the benefits of having dedicated time with external experts devoted to subject development discussions.
 It is intended that programme teams will be able to tailor Phase 2 more specifically to their subject area, instilling more engagement, and providing opportunities to showcase good practice, to identify case studies where there be challenges that the ILR panel could engage with, to enable incorporation of accreditation elements, among other considerations.